 Housing costs in Kihei are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Kihei isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kihei are a mix of both white- and blue-collar jobs.
+Kihei is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kihei is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Kihei who work in food service (14.95%), management occupations (12.36%), and sales jobs (12.10%).

-One of the nice things about Kihei is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Kihei is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Kihei in 2018 was $35,792, which is upper middle income relative to Hawaii and the nation.
 This equates to an annual income of $143,168 for a family of four.
 However, Kihei contains both very wealthy and poor people as well.